-The value of blue forests to coastal communities is matched only by the extraordinary amount of carbon stored in their biomass and sediments, known as blue carbon.
-Blue forests represent only 3% of global terrestrial forest cover, yet 55% of all carbon captured in the world is blue carbon.
+The value of mangroves, or ‘blue forests’, to coastal communities is matched only by the extraordinary amount of carbon stored in their biomass and sediments, known as ‘blue carbon’.
+This carbon has a value on international carbon markets.

-The generation of carbon credits through the conservation and restoration of blue forests could help to alleviate poverty and support biodiversity conservation in Madagascar’s coastal areas.
-Blue Ventures is contributing to the science required to make this a reality, and building the capacity of local communities to establish and manage their own mangrove conservation initiatives.
+Generating blue carbon credits through the sustainable management of mangroves could help to alleviate poverty and support biodiversity conservation in Madagascar’s coastal areas.
+We are contributing to the science required to make community-led, rights-based blue carbon projects a reality, and building the capacity of local management associations to protect their mangroves.

-Our research is establishing the exact nature and dynamics of carbon sequestration and fluxes in Madagascar’s mangroves to ensure the proper valuation of blue carbon credits.
-By maintaining strong communications with national institutions, we are establishing mangrove conservation projects that integrate into Madagascar’s national REDD+ strategy.
+Our research is seeking to quantify the exact nature and dynamics of carbon sequestration and fluxes in Madagascar’s mangroves in order to ensure the proper valuation of blue carbon credits.
+By maintaining strong communications with national institutions, we are supporting the development of mangrove conservation projects that integrate into Madagascar’s national REDD+ strategy.

-Our research priorities stem from our aim to develop blue carbon projects that fulfil the Verified Carbon Standard (VCS) and Climate Community and Biodiversity Alliance (CCBA) standards.
+Our research priorities stem from our aim to develop blue carbon projects that fulfil the Verified Carbon Standard, Climate Community and Biodiversity Alliance, and Plan Vivo standards.
 These are:

-Quantifying greenhouse gas (GHG) emission reductions that can be achieved through mangrove REDD+
+Quantifying greenhouse gas emission reductions that can be achieved through mangrove conservation

 More blue forests blogs

-Dr Trevor Jones talks about the importance of mangroves for the coastal communities of Madagascar, and what we can do to protect them, in this article featured on National Geographic's Ocean Views.
+BV's Dr Trevor Jones talks about the importance of mangroves for Madagascar's coastal communities, and what we can do to protect them, in this article featured on National Geographic's Ocean Views blog.

-Antsiranana, Madagascar Our Blue Forests research in the north of Madagascar is featured in Le Tribune de Diego et de Nord de Madagascar
+Our blue forests research in the north of Madagascar is featured in Le Tribune de Diego et de Nord de Madagascar.

 Ambanja, Madagascar - New research presents the first total carbon stock estimates of mangrove ecosystem in Madagascar